material-motion/material-motion/specifications/runtime.md

 An Intention instance represents a plan of motion.

-**Examples**: An object named Squishable could be a type of Intention.
-A generic object named Tween could also be a type of Intention.
+An object named `Squishable` could be a type of Intention.
+A more generic object named `Tween` could also be a type of Intention.

 **Configuration**: Intentions can have configurable properties.